wkh237/react-native-fetch-blob/README.md

 #### Release cache files

 When using `fileCache` or `path` options along with `fetch` API, response data will automatically stored into file system.
 The files will **NOT** removed unless you `unlink` it.
-There're several way to remove the files
+There're several ways to remove the files

 ```js